 Chinese New Year 2024 in Hong Kong

-In Hong Kong and Macau, it is a tradition to offer flowers on Chinese New Year, street markets are also packed with flowers and potted plants.
-Orchids and peonies are the most popular as they are considered to be plants that bring well-being.
+In Hong Kong and Macau, it is a tradition to offer flowers on Chinese New Year; street markets are also packed with flowers and potted plants.
+Orchids and peonies are the most popular as they bring well-being.

 Hong Kong also holds a Horse Racing Festival, fireworks, theatre performances, and more.